d1stract3d/sanguine-taffrail/README.md

 # README

-This README documents the first application Six is building with Rails.
+This README documents the first application I am building with Rails.

-# Alright alright alright . . .